The One and Only Key West

 Need-to-know visitor information about Key West

-As you approach Key West from Stock Island you’ll see the choice of turning to the right on U.S. 1 North Roosevelt Blvd. or to the left South Roosevelt Blvd.
-Both lead to the center of town.
-These main roads line the shorelines of Atlantic Ocean on the north and the Gulf of Mexico on the south.
+As you approach Key West from Stock Island you’ll see the main roads line the shorelines of the Gulf of Mexico on the north and the Atlantic Oean on the south.
 They encompass the town with plenty of lodging, restaurants, activities and places to visit.

 We’ve stayed at a motel, hotel, apartment and a townhouse at Truman Annex.
 If you’re there for a short stay, a room is all you need.
 For a longer stay you may want more space like a studio or condo.
 You’ll find the prices for lodging varies from low to high so a visit to Key West can fit most budgets.
 The same is true for restaurants.

 Foodwise, you’ll find typical fast food chains along with plenty of seafood entrees.
 Conch fritters are one of our favorites’ and a variety of fresh fish.
 However, Cuban cuisine is a specialty and each time we return we notice more international fare.

 Key West is a walkable town so if you arrive in your own car or a rental, you’ll barely use it.
 And the availability of parking spaces is low and the cost of parking is high and it’s difficult to find.
 You can always rent a bike, scooter, moped or golf cart to get around.
 But don’t forget your binoculars.
 You’ll use them on the beach, at Mallory Square and to look at some of the nifty fretwork on cottages and homes.
 Here’s some quick tips about Traveling with Binoculars.